open-contracting/cardinal-rs/README.md

 This indicator is skipped if:

 - An award's status is pending or invalid.
+- The winning bid is not the lowest bid.
+(This indicator requires the award criteria to be price-only.)
-- There are multiple active awards (a.k.a. winning bids).
+- There are multiple active awards (a.k.a. winning bids). [#14](https://github.com/open-contracting/cardinal-rs/issues/14)
 - A bid is submitted by multiple tenderers. [#17](https://github.com/open-contracting/cardinal-rs/issues/17)
 - An award is made to multiple suppliers. [#17](https://github.com/open-contracting/cardinal-rs/issues/17)
-- The winning bid is not the lowest bid.
-(This indicator requires the award criteria to be price-only.)

 #### NF035 Bids are disqualified if not submitted by the single tenderer of the winning bid